Archdiocese of Boston: Diocesan offices

 In the 1920s, Cardinal William O'Connell moved the chancery from offices near Holy Cross Cathedral in the South End to 127 Lake Street in the Brighton neighborhood of Boston.
-"Lake Street" was a metonym for the Bishop and the office of the Archdiocese.
+"Lake Street" was a metonym for the bishop and the office of the archdiocese.

-In June 2004, the archdiocese sold the archbishop's residence and the chancery and surrounding lands in Brighton to Boston College, in part to defray costs associated with numerous cases of sexual abuse by clergy of the Archdiocese (see below).
-The offices of the Archdiocese moved to an office building that previously housed the Internet-only stock brokerage E*Trade in Braintree, Massachusetts.
+In June 2004, the archdiocese sold the archbishop's residence and the chancery and surrounding lands in Brighton to Boston College, in part to defray costs associated with numerous cases of sexual abuse by clergy of the archdiocese.
+The archdiocesan offices of the archdiocese moved to Braintree.
 The archdiocesan seminary, Saint John's Seminary, remains on the property in Brighton.

-Clergy sexual abuse scandal and settlements
+Clergy sexual abuse scandals and settlements

 At the beginning of the 21st century the archdiocese was shaken by accusations of sexual abuse by clergy that culminated in the resignation of its archbishop, Cardinal Bernard Francis Law, on December 13, 2002.
 In September 2003, the archdiocese settled over 500 abuse-related claims for $85 million.
 Victims received an average of $92,000 each and the perpetrators included 140 priests and two others.

+Additional sex abuse allegations within the Archdiocese of Boston surfaced in later years as well.
+This included alleged abuse at Saint John's Seminary and Arlington Catholic High School.

+The Archdiocese of Boston lobbies against laws intended to help survivors of abuse, such as a proposed 2023 law to remove the statute of limitations on child sexual abuse lawsuits.
+From 2011 and 2019 the Catholic church in Massachusetts spent over half a million dollars lobbying against such laws.

 Coat of arms

-The coat of arms of the Archdiocese, shown in the information box to the right at the top of this article, has a blue shield with a gold cross and a gold "trimount" over a silver and blue "Barry-wavy" at the base of the shield.
+The coat of arms of the archdiocese, shown in the information box to the right at the top of this article, has a blue shield with a gold cross and a gold "trimount" over a silver and blue "Barry-wavy" at the base of the shield.
 The "trimount" of three coupreaux represents the City of Boston, the original name of which was Trimountaine in reference to the three hills on which the city's original settlement stood.
 The cross, fleurettée, honors the Cathedral of the Holy Cross while also serving as a reminder that the first bishop of Boston and other early ecclesiastics were natives of France.
 The "Barry-wavy" is a symbol of the sea, alluding to Boston's role as a major seaport whose first non-indigenous settlers came from across the sea.

 Communications media

 The diocesan newspaper The Pilot has been published in Boston since 1829.

-The Archdiocese's Catholic Television Center, founded in 1955, produces programs and operates the cable television network CatholicTV.
+The archdiocese's Catholic Television Center, founded in 1955, produces programs and operates the cable television network CatholicTV.
 From 1964 to 1966, it owned and operated a broadcast television station under the call letters WIHS-TV.